Pack These Camping Essentials & Rest Easy…

 9. Lots Of Firewood

-Some of you may be wondering why firewood wasn’t higher up on this camping basic gear list.
+Now…why isn’t firewood higher up on this basic camping gear list.

 Isn’t firewood a camping staple?